 (Photo: I survived – this was the best celebratory pose I could must, but I woke to see another day)

-In Hashimoto’s disease, the immune system makes antibodies that attack and damage the thyroid and sadly for me, my Hashimoto’s has stayed pretty stable and steady.
-I know many suffer losses and I do not take for granted that I am able to have children because they discovered the reason why my three boys are not with me today.
+In Hashimoto’s disease, the immune system makes antibodies that attack and damage the thyroid.
+One in 8 women will suffer from a thyroid issue in their lifetime.
 I remain hopeful that I am one of the 1/4 of people, in which Hashimoto’s will simply go away over time, however, until then I take my daily medication and focus on my job, my kids and living life.

 If you are planning a family, I implore you to ask your local GP for a referral to have a blood test for your thyroid gland as you may be as unaware as I was.